shakacode/react_on_rails/README.md

 ## Why Webpack?

-Webpack is used to generate several JavaScript "bundles" for inclusion in `application.js`.
+Webpack is used to generate several JavaScript "bundles" for inclusion in `application.js` or directly in your layout.

 This usage of webpack fits neatly and simply into the existing Rails sprockets system and you can include React components on a Rails view with a simple helper.